Title of statistical activity: Government finance

 3.6.
 Statistical population The total membership or population or "universe" of a defined class of people, objects or events.

 Government authorities and state institutions under their administration, Office of the President, Chancellery of the Riigikogu, National Audit Office of Estonia, Office of the Chancellor of Justice, Supreme Court, local government units and institutions financed from their budgets, public-legal institutions and foundations in the general government sector, health care institutions, non-market producer enterprises under the control of the state or local government units

-State accounting entities specified in the general rules for state accounting, from the information system on governmental accounts.
+Reporting entities specified in the general rules for state accounting, from the information system on governmental accounts

 3.7.
 Reference area The country or geographic area to which the measured statistical phenomenon relates.